 Philosophy of Games

 The Forms and Fluidity of Game Play (forthcoming, Hurka (ed.)
 Suits and Games.
-OUP): I defend a pluralist account of game-play.
-I describe two forms of game-play: make-believe fictional play, as described by Kendall Walton, and the play of striving to overcome obstacles, as described by Bernard Suits.
-I argue that these forms of play are conceptually distinct and irreducible to one another other (though some games involve both sorts of play simultaneously) .
-But since both forms of play depend crucially on particular player attitudes, players have the freedom to select and switch between different forms of play, even within a single game.
+OUP): There are two forms of game-play: make-believe fictional play and the play of striving to overcome obstacles.
+These forms of play are conceptually distinct and irreducible to one another other – but players have the freedom switch between different forms of play.

-Good Violence, Bad Violence: The Ethics of Competition in Multiplayer Games (with Jose Zagal, DiGRA/FDG ’16 – Proceedings of the First International Joint Conference of DiGRA and FDG): We apply the conversion model to specific ethical questions from modern gaming, including trash-talking, in-game harassment, and player toxicity.
-We argue that the moral status of such actions is highly contingent and dependent on issues of psychological fit.
-Seemingly extra-game social infrastructure, such as the systems that create player match-ups, are crucial for the successful conversion of competition into cooperation.
+Good Violence, Bad Violence: The Ethics of Competition in Multiplayer Games (with Jose Zagal, DiGRA/FDG ’16 – Proceedings of the First International Joint Conference of DiGRA and FDG): Apply the “competition as cooperation” model to specific ethical questions from modern gaming, including trash-talking, in-game harassment, and player toxicity.
+The moral status of such actions is highly contingent; seemingly extra-game social infrastructure, such as the systems that create player match-ups, are crucial for the successful conversion of competition into cooperation.

 An Aesthetics of Games, an brief summary for the American Society for Aesthetics newsletter.
 I consider the divide between theorists who view games as a text or art object, to be interrogated for its meaning and content, and the theorists who view games as an activity, to be interrogated for its value and fairness.

 The Aesthetics of Rock Climbing (Philosopher’s Magazine, 78, 2017: 37-43).
 An essay on the practical harmonies of rock climbing, and the beauty of solving the puzzle in movement.